tjhickey724/compiler_design/notes/intro/compiler_demo.md

 4       16              2.00
 5       25              2.24
 ```
+In this class, you will learn how to compile programs in a subset of Java (called minijava)
+to assembly language, which can then be converted to an a.out file in machine language.

+## Assembly on an Intel Macbook Pro
 We can see the assembly language produced by the C compiler on the Mac using
 ``` bash
  gcc -S -masm=intel -o test_intel.s test.c